 If and when this Court reaches Plaintiffs' constitutional claims, it should dismiss them.
 It is hornbook law that "a violation of a state statute alone is not cognizable under [42 U.S.C.] § 1983" (which provides the purported cause of action for Plaintiffs' federal constitutional claims) "because § 1983 is only a remedy for violations of federal statutory and constitutional rights."
 Woodard v.
 Andrus, 419 F.3d 348, 353 (5th Cir.
 2005); accord D.R. v.
 Middle Bucks Area Vocational Technical Sch., 972 F.2d 1364, 1375 (3d Cir.
 1992).
 Plaintiffs' constitutional theory here is that the alleged practices they challenge will allow fraud and vote dilution.
 Indeed, the bogeyman of fraud stalks the entire Complaint; the vague specter of fraud and vote dilution is the alleged injury on which all of the Complaint's counts are based.
-(See, e.g., ¶¶ 202-03, 212, 220, 228, 234, 243, 250, 260-61, 265.)
+(See, e.g., ¶¶ 155, 163, 172, 180, 186, 195, 203.)
 Plaintiffs' allegations, however, fail to establish the "irreducible constitutional minimum of standing," Lujan v.
 Defenders of Wildlife, 504 U.S. 555, 560 (1992), "which requires a plaintiff to demonstrate the now-familiar elements of injury in fact, causation, and redressability," Lance v.
 Coffman, 549 U.S. 437, 439 (2007).
-Nor do Plaintiffs satisfy the prudential standing requirements.
-Further, the Amended Complaint fails to establish the additional prerequisites of standing needed to obtain prospective declaratory and injunctive relief, namely, a "threat of [future] injury ... both real and immediate, not conjectural or hypothetical."
-City of Los Angeles v.
-Lyons, 461 U.S. 95, 101-02 (1983).

-1. Plaintiffs Fail to Allege an Actionable Injury
+1. Plaintiffs' Allegations Fail to Establish Injury in Fact

 Plaintiffs' allegations satisfy none of these elements.
 A cognizable "injury in fact" requires "an invasion of a legally protected interest which is (a) concrete and particularized and (b) actual or imminent, not conjectural or hypothetical."
 Lujan, 504 U.S. at 560 (internal citations and quotation marks omitted).
-"Allegations of 'possible future injury' are not sufficient ....."
+"Allegations of 'possible future injury' are not sufficient ...."
 Reilly v.
 Ceridian Corp., 664 F.3d 38, 42 (3d Cir.
 2011).
 "A plaintiff therefore lacks standing if his 'injury' stems from an indefinite risk of future harms inflicted by unknown third parties."
 Id. (citing Lujan, 504 U.S. at 564) (emphasis added).
-But that is precisely the type of "injury" Plaintiffs allege here: the indefinite risk that unknown fraudsters may, in the future, commit voting fraud by somehow exploiting (a) various practices Plaintiffs allege, including (i) allowing delivery of ballots to the county boards at locations other than their offices, and (ii) the "clothing" of "naked" ballots in secrecy envelopes pending later removal and counting during the canvassing process, or (b) the enforcement of Pennsylvania's poll-watcher statute.
+But that is precisely the type of "injury" Plaintiffs allege here: the indefinite risk that unknown fraudsters may, in the future, commit voting fraud by somehow exploiting (a) the ability to deliver ballots to the county boards at locations other than their offices, (b) the fact that "naked" ballots received by county boards are "clothed" in secrecy envelopes and later removed and counted during the canvassing process, and (c) the enforcement of Pennsylvania statute limiting poll watchers to polling places in their county of residence.4

-Notably, despite Plaintiffs' alarmist rhetoric, the Amended Complaint does not identify a single instance of voter fraud from the June 2020 primary election (the only election in which the county boards allegedly employed any of the practices at issue).
-In fact, the lone irregularity that Plaintiffs could find, 40 instances of "double voting" (almost all of which were caught and
+Notably, despite Plaintiffs' alarmist rhetoric, the Complaint does not identify a single instance of voter fraud from the June 2020 primary election (the only election in which the county boards allegedly used satellite delivery locations or allegedly counted ballots received outside of secrecy envelopes).
+In fact, the lone irregularity that Plaintiffs could find, 40 instances of "double voting," is expressly acknowledged to be "not fraud" and is not tied to the use of particular ballot-delivery locations in any way.
+(Compl. ¶ 111.)
+These allegations are manifestly insufficient to show an imminent, concrete injury in fact.